 2017 (Mar-Oct): Documented University of Huddersfield and the Arts and Humanities Research Council project Judaica, producing a documentary film of the song-based project.

 2017 (Mar-June): Filmed rehearsals and performance of The Bass Ensemble, a dance/music performance.
 Also filmed sound installation Imponderable Sound Three: Reflections as part of the project.
 Produced a 30-minute documentary for the project.

 2017 (Feb): Performed Worn at Act-Formance (Blue Rooms, Byram Arcade, Huddersfield).

-2016 (September): Organised and hosted a short story slam as part of the Lancashire Encounter arts festival held in Preston.
+2016 (Sept): Devised, organised, promoted, recruited participants and compered a short story slam at Preston Guild Hall as part of the Lancashire Encounter Festival.

 2016 (July): Directed and launched Lancashire Fringe Festival, held over two nights at Ham & Jam in Preston and featuring several nationally-renowned performance artists including Juliette Burton (Decision Time), Joanne Tremarco (Women Who Wank) and Frances Kay (Sorry).